-Library Closed 1-2 days:
+Any Branch Closed 1-2 days:

-- The Library Director and his or her delegates will alert employees and other interested parties of closings or delayed openings via the Emergency Notification System. - The Deputy and Associate Directors will set a schedule addressing the critical needs of the facility (facility checklist), including: - • - Electronic services - Boiler and building checks / HVAC - Book drop - o Payroll - Other banking considerations - The Webmaster will post closure on the Library's website, listing branches open to assist patrons displaced by closure and other pertinent information. - The Disaster Response Team will assess the damage to the collection and respond accordingly. - Department managers and Maintenance will be called to work. - Manual Circulation procedures will be handled if power is out. - Counseling may be requested.
+- The Library Director and his or her delegates will alert employees and other interested parties of closings or delayed openings via the Emergency Notification System. - The Disaster Team will post on The Alabama Public Library Message Board per these instructions. - The Disaster Team will set a schedule addressing the critical needs of the facility (facility checklist), including: - Electronic services

+- Boiler and building checks / HVAC - Book drop - Payroll - Other banking considerations - The ITS Manager, or his or her delegate, will post closure on the Library's website, listing branches open to assist patrons displaced by closure and other pertinent information. - The Disaster Team will assess the damage to the collection and respond accordingly. - Department managers and Maintenance will be called to work. - Manual Circulation procedures will be handled if power is out. - Counseling may be requested.
 Counseling sources are listed below.